cssallg001/sallg001_cs418_course_project/README.md

 # Expected features:
-* Users should be able to reset their passwords if they forget it.
-* Users should be able to change their passwords after they login.
 * An admin user has a different view from a regular user.
 (Later admin will approve the submitted advising sheet by student)

 # In progress:
-* The website should have a homepage for each user, where they can view their profiles, change passwords, and update information.
-Email cannot not be changed.
+* * Users should be able to reset their passwords if they forget it.

 # Completed: